 (Also known as the Church of the Holy Trinity)

-The funeral cortege left the apartment on Schwarzspanierstraße and moved down to the Alserkirche for the funeral service on March 29th, accompanied by a crowd of thousands.
+The funeral cortege left that apartment on Schwarzspanierstraße and moved down to the Alserkirche for the funeral service on March 29th, accompanied by a crowd of thousands.

 A plaque outside this early Baroque church commemorates the occasion.